 Keeping the digital world secure requires all of us to be proactive and diligent.
 Learn how you can #BeCyberSmart.
-Bank of Lake Mills is committed to educating and protecting our customers from fraud throughout the year, but especially during CyberSecurity Awareness Month in October.
+Bank of Lake Mills is committed to educating and protecting our customers from fraud throughout the year.

 Practice good online safety habits with these tips and advice.

 No matter your career or position, it is everyone's job to practice good cybersecurity.
 Organizations and homes cannot be secure without each and every person doing their part.
 Online safety and security are a responsibility we all share.

 The line between our online and offline lives is indistinguishable.
 This network of connections creates both opportunities and challenges for individuals and organizations across the globe.
 Any device that connects to the internet is vulnerable to risks.
 The best defense is to keep device security software, web browsers, and operating systems up to date.
 Don't forget to update yours regularly.

 Every time you sign up for a new account, download a new app, or get a new device, immediately configure the privacy and security to limit how much data you share.
 Regularly check these settings, at least once a year, to make sure they are all configured to protect your sensitive information.